kaweski/dynamic-lists-c/README.md

 * Improve the structure of removeChar() of DoublyDynamicList file.
 * Improve the structure in main().
 * Finalize function mixLists() in Dynamic Lists file.

-## Why cherry? ##

-:cherries: Because all these studies are my cherries on the cake with chantilly!

-# }